-October 11 – Tammy & David McQuade’s Birding Alaska Tammy and David are Florida-based national champion birders who among many other things run the SW Florida Bird Alert Facebook group and serve the American Birding Association – David on the board, Tammy on committees. *Meeting is via Zoom Only.
-Click here to view the meeting
+October 10: Tammy and David McQuade’s Birding Hawaii Tammy and David are Florida-based national champion birders who run the SW Florida Bird Alert Facebook group and serve the American Birding Association.
+David is on the board and Tammy is on committees.